Happ's double-double leads Wisconsin past Chicago State

+"We haven't become complete yet in terms of putting 40 solid minutes together," Gard said.

+The Badgers lost guards D'Mitrik Trice and Kobe King earlier this month to injuries, but it had looked in Wisconsin's previous two wins as if the new rotations were starting to gel.

-Chicago State closed to 62-52 on Deionte Simmons' putback with eight minutes left, but Wisconsin clamped down, forcing turnovers on the next two Cougars possession and registering blocks on the following three to push the lead back to 68-52.
+Still, Chicago State closed to 62-52 on Deionte Simmons' putback with eight minutes left before Wisconsin found its footing defensively.
+The Badgers forced turnovers on the next two Cougars possession and registered blocks on the following three to push the lead back to 68-52.

 BIG PICTURE